god-father-99/RJPOLICE_HACK_582_CrimeVision_03/README.md

-# Real-time Sharp objects (Knife and Scissor) Detection 'For AI For Intelligent Camera Desicion Making'
+# AI For Intelligent Camera Desicion Making

 ## Overview

-This Python script utilizes YOLO (You Only Look Once) for real-time object detection, with a focus on identifying knives from a live video stream.
+This Python script utilizes YOLO (You Only Look Once) for real-time object detection, with a focus on identifying knives and scissors from a live video stream.This detects risky objects and will help to improve our AI based camera decsion making system.
 The script is built using OpenCV, the Ultralytics YOLO library, and the cvzone library.

 ## Requirements